Western Corn Belt Plains: Steeply Rolling Loess Prairies (47e)

 Rolling hills with thick loess deposits and underlying glacial till distinguish the Steeply Rolling Loess Prairies ecoregion from the flat Missouri Alluvial Plain (47d) to the west.
 Land clearing has promoted vast sheet erosion and gullying and consequent re-deposition of loess in the valley bottoms.
 Potential natural vegetation is tallgrass prairie with woodland in narrow valleys and stream reaches.
 Most of the region is prime farmland and cropland is extensive.

 Rolling Loess Prairies (47f)

 Loess deposits on well drained plains and open low hills characterize the Rolling Loess Prairies ecoregion.
 Loess deposits tend to be thinner than those found in 47e to the west, generally less than 25 feet in depth except along the Missouri River where deposits are thicker.
 Potential natural vegetation is a mosaic of mostly tallgrass prairie and areas of oak-hickory forest.
 Although cropland agriculture is widespread, this region has more areas of woodland and pasture than neighboring 47e.

+Lower St. Croix and Vermillion Valleys (Prairie Pothole Region) (47g)

+Geography ranges from fairly flat floodplains and outwash plains in the uplands, to some ridges, ravines, and bluffs, especially near the rivers and streams that drain the area.
+The region has bedrock mostly of dolomite, covered by glacial till, loess deposits, and outwash.
+Natural vegetation consisted mostly of tallgrass prairie with occasional mixed hardwood forests, and some savanna in transitional areas between the two.
+Today, cropland agriculture is widespread, with some pasture and woodland remaining.